Rhoban/onshape-to-robot/README.md

 Alternatively, those keys can be stored in the `config.json` file, that will override those parameters (see below).
-It is however preferred to use environment variables because you can then share safely your config.json without sharing your secret keys.
+It is however preferred to use environment variables because you can then share safely your `config.json` without sharing your secret keys.

 ## Configuration

-Create your own robot configuration by copying the `robots/skeleton` directory to your own:

-    cp -R robots/skeleton/ robots/myrobot
+Create your own robot configuration, you can have a look in [robots/skeleton/](robots/skeleton/) for example.

 Then edit `config.json` in your repository, here are the entries: